What is CreateAction?

-No. Ideally all youth will start on June 6 to provide the best opportunity for youth to be part of a community through the Peer Learning program.
+No. Ideally all youth will start on the same day to provide the best opportunity for youth to be part of a community through the peer learning program.
 An orientation will also be provided within the first week of the start date, and it is vital that all youth attend this session.

 Can I apply for more than one position?

 No. Only one application per employer may be submitted for this cohort.